th2-net/th2-data-services/README.md

 Data Services is a tool for analyzing stream data from ["Report Data Provider"](https://github.com/th2-net/th2-rpt-data-provider) via aggregate operations.
 The tool allows the user to manipulate the workflow to analyze the required data.

 Current capabilities:

 - Filtering stream data
 - Transforming stream data

+TODO !!!!!!!!!!!!!!!!!!!-------------

+The library provides tools for handling stream data.
+It allows you:

+- natively connect to ["Report Data Provider"](https://github.com/th2-net/th2-rpt-data-provider) via _ProviderDataSource_ and extract th2 Events/Messages
+- manipulate the workflow to make some analysis (filter and transform stream data) by _Data object_
+- work with iterable objects (including files) via _Data objects_ using its features
+- build Event Trees

+Another part of the library allows you to make some analysis UTILS !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 # 2. Getting started